 The above links can only be viewed using Adobe Acrobat Reader.
 If you don't have Adobe Acrobat Reader, you can download a free copy by clicking here

-Information may be collected in three ways on our websites:
+Information may be collected in the following ways on this website:

-- You may elect to establish an account on our web sites so that you can gain additional access to on-line service applications, health tools, health information, subscriptions or other services where it is important for us to know who you are in order to best meet your needs.
-Personal information will not be collected from you without your knowledge.
+- If we provide user account access, you may elect to establish an account so that you can gain additional access to on-line service applications, health tools, health information, subscriptions or other services where it is important for us to know who you are in order to best meet your needs.
 Providing personal information is always voluntary.

-- We may use “cookies” to help us improve our web site by tracking your navigation habits and to store some of your preferences.
-A cookie is a small file created by an Internet site to store information on your computer.
-Cookies do not allow web sites to gain access to other information on your computer.
-Once a cookie is saved on your computer, only the Web site that created the cookie can read it.
+- We may use “cookies” to help us improve this website by tracking your navigation habits and to store some of your preferences.
+A cookie is a small file created by a website to store information on your computer.
+Cookies do not allow websites to gain access to other information on your computer.
+Once a cookie is saved on your computer, generally only the website that created the cookie can read it.

-From time to time we will provide links to other web sites, not owned or controlled by Blue Cross and Blue Shield of Georgia.
-We do this because we think this information might be of interest or use to you or where, as a member, we can provide you with value added services.
+From time to time we will provide links to websites not owned or controlled by us.
+We do this because we think this information might be of interest or use to you.
 While we do our best to ensure your privacy, we cannot be responsible for the privacy practices of other sites.
-A link to a non-Blue Cross and Blue Shield of Georgia web site does not constitute or imply endorsement by Blue Cross and Blue Shield of Georgia.
-Additionally, we cannot guarantee the quality or accuracy of information presented on non-Blue Cross and Blue Shield of Georgia web sites.
-We encourage you to review the privacy practices of any web site you visit.
+A link to a third party website does not constitute or imply endorsement by us.
+Additionally, we cannot guarantee the quality or accuracy of information presented on those websites.
+We encourage you to review the privacy practices of any website you visit.

-We may provide email links on our site to further facilitate communication between Blue Cross and Blue Shield of Georgia and you.
-Information collected through electronic mail may be shared with our customer service department, employees or other third parties that perform services on our behalf.
-Unless otherwise noted, electronic mail on our site is not a completely secure and confidential means of communication.
-Non-encrypted electronic communications may be accessed and viewed by other Internet users without your knowledge and permission while in transit to us.
-Therefore, we recommend that you contact us by phone using one of the numbers found on our web site or on your healthcare ID card whenever you are communicating personal information to us.
+We may provide email links to further facilitate communication between us and you.
+Information collected through email may be shared with our customer service department, employees or third parties that perform services on our behalf.
+Unless otherwise noted, email through our website is not a completely secure and confidential means of communication.
+Non-encrypted email may be accessed and viewed by other Internet users without your knowledge and permission while in transit to us.